Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 2. [How the Flu Virus Can Change](https://www.cdc.gov/flu/about/viruses/change.htm)

 An **algorithm** can be defined as:
 “A process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.” (via Google)

 Given this definition, think about evolution in this new context.

 **Q.5.
-If evolution is an algorithm, what problem is being solved, and by whom(or what)?
+If evolution is an algorithm, what problem is being solved, and by whom (or what)?
 What are the rules?**

-Extracting out the idea of Evolution from this example evolution is the results of two intertwined processes: Random Mutations beget genetic variation; non-random selection to improve “fitness”.
-The end result may look non-random, but the mechanism that enables evolution and natural selection to occur is entirely random.
+Extracting out the idea of Evolution from this example evolution is the results of two intertwined processes:

+- Random Mutations beget genetic variation; non-random selection to improve “fitness”.

+- The end result may look non-random, but the mechanism that enables evolution and natural selection to occur is entirely random.

-This example of flu virus highlights the algorithm of evolution acting on a *timescale* that is easy for us to understand.
+The example of flu virus highlights the algorithm of evolution acting on a *timescale* that is easy for us to understand.

 ### Example-2: Ancient virus genomes reveal complex evolution of Hepatitis B